kunhwiko/concepts/cloud/kubernetes/J-storage.md

 ##### Local vs Remote Persistent Volumes
 ```
-a) Local storages provides more consistent high performance as networking is not involved.
+a) Local storages provide better IOPS and lower latency as networking is not involved.
-b) Local storages do not support dynamic volume provisioning.
-c) Local storages must be pre-provisioned and be tied to a specific node.
+b) Local storages do not support dynamic volume provisioning and must be statically pre-provisioned and be tied to a
-   There must be sufficient space on the node for pods requiring the local storage to be scheduled.
+   specific node.
-d) Most remote storages implement synchronous replication while most local storages do not.
+c) Most remote storages implement synchronous replication while most local storages do not.
+Loss of the disk or node
-   Loss of the disk or node could result in loss of all data in the local storage.
+   could result in loss of data on the persistent storage.
 ```

 ##### Provisioning